nikim1/DevOps-MathOperations/README.md

 You should see the name of the image.
 Against it you must:
-At kubectl get pods - in the Status field to write Running At kubectl get deployments - on the Ready fiels to write 1/1 At kubectl get services - on the External-IP field to write <none>
+At kubectl get pods - in the Status field to write Running At kubectl get deployments - on the Ready fiels to write 1/1 At kubectl get services - on the External-IP field to write 1/1

 ##### Step 4: Run the project